 Viili (spelled with two i’s) is cultured milk– a Finnish version of yogurt.
 Some drink it, but it is more commonly eaten like yogurt, with jams, muesli or bread mixed in.
 It’s milder tasting and stringier than yogurt, but still contains loads of helpful lactic acid bacteria.
-I felt privileged when my good friend Niina (spelled with two i’s) recently brought me a viili culture from her mother (who is Finnish).
+In fact, it is one of the few cultures that contains a mold (Geotrichum candidum) as a featured fermenting microbe.
+(Most other dairy cultures consist of yeast or bacterial strains).
+This mold creates a ropy, velvety texture which is unique to viili.

 Adding living cultures to pasteurized dairy “adds enzymes and restores nutrients” that are zapped by the pasteurization and homogenization processes.
 Since raw dairy is neither easily had, within everyone’s budget, nor even legal everywhere (yet), culturing is a great way to add nutrients back to an otherwise overly-processed food.